medialab/hyphe-traph/fosdem2018/index.md

 ===

-## Beyond characters
+## The issue with single characters

 Our initial implementation was using single LRU characters as nodes.

-This means we waste a lot of space due to the multiplication of needed nodes: more pointers, more flags etc.
+Wastes a lot of spaces: more nodes = more pointers, flags etc.

-More disk space also means that graph queries are longer because of the amount of data we need to read from the disk.
+More disk space = longer queries because we need to read more data from the disk.

-We could do better: nodes should store LRU **stems**!
+We can do better: nodes should store LRU **stems**!

 ===